mosaicml/examples/resnet/README.md

 # Saving and Loading checkpoints

 At the bottom of `yamls/resnet50.yaml`, we provide arguments for saving and loading model weights.
-Please uncomment and specify the arugments if you need to save or load weights!
+Please specify the `save_folder` or `load_path`arugments if you need to save or load checkpoints!

 # On memory constraints
 In previous blogs ([1](https://www.mosaicml.com/blog/farewell-oom), [2](https://www.mosaicml.com/blog/billion-parameter-gpt-training-made-easy))